What Is ADHD? traits, Types, Causes, Diagnosis, and Treatments

 Causes of ADHD

 The exact causes of ADHD remain unclear, but research suggests genetics play a significant role.
-You may be at increased risk for ADHD if one or both of your parents have ADHD.
+You may be at increased risk for ADHD if one or both of your parents is an ADHDer.

-Researchers are still investigating whether specific genes, including those related to the neurotransmitter dopamine, contribute to the develop of ADHD.
+Researchers are still investigating whether specific genes, including those related to the neurotransmitter dopamine, contribute to the development of ADHD.

 It's important to note that ADHD does not result from parenting styles, video games, sugar intake, or laziness.